Years after Aegon's Conquest/Calculations Events

 Petyr Baelish's duel against Brandon Stark

 Judging by Petyr Baelish' age in 298 AC, a more specific timing can be given.
 Petyr Baelish was "still shy of thirty" when Catelyn Stark arrived at King's Landing.
-This event occured at least the following amount of months into 298 AC:
+This event occurred at least the following amount of months into 298 AC:

 - From Joffrey Baratheon's nameday celebration, we have: